JTHowell-git/Homework-4/README.md

 Total word frequency difference between English and Unknown:  0.25201920646137727

-Total word frequency difference between Spanish Unknown:  0.07175557754022721
+Total word frequency difference between Spanish and Unknown:  0.07175557754022721

 ## Prediction

-I predict Spanish is the language of the Unknown text
+I predict Spanish is the language of the Unknown text.